-This funding opportunity is open to researchers at Indiana CTSI partner institutions (IU, Purdue, and Notre Dame) including individuals with full-time, regular faculty appointments and postdoctoral research associates.
+This funding opportunity is open to researchers at Indiana CTSI partner institutions at IU, Purdue (West Lafayette campus only), and Notre Dame including individuals with full-time, regular faculty appointments and postdoctoral research associates.
 Postdoctoral applicants must include their mentor on the investigator team and must provide a letter of support from said mentor included in the submission package.

-Eligible proposals must include a principal investigator from an Indiana CTSI partner institution.
-Principal investigators must have the requisite skills, knowledge, time, and resources necessary to carry out the proposed research.
-Eligible proposals must also be collaborative and include at least one lead global research partner from an LMIC.
-Additional partners may include nonprofit organizations, educational institutions, health systems, or government agencies in Indiana.
+Projects can be based either in Indiana or at a global partner sitelocated in a low or middle-income country (LMIC).
+Eligible proposals must include a Principal Investigator from an Indiana CTSI partner institution and a co-Principal Investigator representing the project team's primary international partner from an LMIC.
+Submitting an MPI application for this RFA is mandatory, with a minimum of 2 MPIs, ensuring representation from at least one PI from an Indiana CTSI institution and another from a LMIC institution/organization.
+MPIs must have the requisite skills, knowledge, time, and resources necessary to carry out the proposed research but do not necessarily have to be based at an academic institution.
+Additional partners may include nonprofit organizations, educational institutions, health systems, or government agencies in Indiana or globally.